 PwC' is the brand under which PricewaterhouseCoopers Accountants N.V.
 (Chamber of Commerce 34180285), PricewaterhouseCoopers Belastingadviseurs N.V.
 (Chamber of Commerce 34180284), PricewaterhouseCoopers Advisory N.V.
 (Chamber of Commerce 34180287), PricewaterhouseCoopers Compliance Services B.V.
-(Chamber of Commerce 5141406), PricewaterhouseCoopers Activisory N.V.
-(Chamber of Commerce 34180284), Alnsurance Services B.V.
-(Chamber of Commerce 3426368), PricewaterhouseCoopers Compliance Services B.V.
-(Chamber of Commerce 5141406), PricewaterhouseCoopers Belasting adviseurs N.V.
-(Chamber of Commerce 34180284), Deneral Terms and Conditions (algemene voorwaarden), which include provisions regarding our liability.
-Purchases by these companies are governed by General Terms and Conditions of Purchase (algemene inkoopvoorwaarden), Atvww.pwc.nl more detailed information on these companies is available, including these General Terms and Conditions and the General Terms and Conditions of Purchase, which have also been filed at the Amsterdam Chamber of Commerce.
+(Chamber of Commerce 5414406), PricewaterhouseCoopers Services J.V.
+(Chamber of Commerce 34180287), PricewaterhouseCoopers Services B.V.
+(Chamber of Commerce 34180287), PricewaterhouseCoopers Belastingadviseurs N.V.
+(Chamber of Commerce 34180287), PricewaterhouseCoopers Services J.V.
+(Chamber of Commerce 34180289), and the comparise operate and provide services.
+These services are governed by General Terms and Conditions (algemene voorwaarden'), which include provisions regarding our liability.
+Purchases by these companies are governed by General Terms and Conditions of Purchase (algemene inkoopvoorwaarden'), At www.pwc.n throre detailed information on these companies is available, including these General Terms and Conditions and the General Terms and Conditions of Purchase, which have also been filed at the Amsterdam Chamber of Commerce.